-On June 18, 2019, our wholly-owned subsidiary, Profire Combustion, Inc., acquired substantially all the assets from Millstream Energy Products, LTD., a Canadian corporation ("MEP").
+On June 18, 2019, our wholly-owned subsidiary, Profire Combustion, Inc., acquired substantially all the assets of Millstream Energy Products, LTD., a Canadian corporation ("MEP").
 MEP is a privately-held Canadian company that developed a line of high-performance burners, economy burners, flame arrestor housings, secondary air control plates, and other related combustion components.
 MEP's full line of products became available for sale by Profire's existing sales team immediately after closing of the transaction.
-These products complement our burner-management system (BMS) product offerings and should enable us to supply a larger portion of the total BMS package sale to our customers.
+These products complement our burner-management system (BMS) product offerings and enable us to supply a larger portion of the total BMS package sale to our customers.

 The acquisition was accounted for as a business combination in accordance with ASC 805, Business Combinations.
 The purchase price of \$2,219,782 was funded through existing cash.
-Of this cash purchase amount \$140,257 was held back for 6 months pending satisfaction of seller obligations under the purchase agreement and was settled with the seller on February 20, 2020.
-The seller is also entitled to receive a 4.5% royalty on proprietary MEP product revenue generated during the next five years.
+A portion of the cash purchase amount equal to \$140,257 was held back for 6 months pending satisfaction of seller obligations under the purchase agreement and was paid to the seller on February 20, 2020.
+The seller is also entitled to receive a 4.5% annual royalty on proprietary MEP product revenue generated during the next five years period from June 18, 2019 to June 18, 2024.